THE STATE EDUCATION DEPARTMENT / THE UNIVERSITY OF THE STATE OF NEW YORK / ALBANY, NY 12234

 We are often asked whether it is acceptable to offer condiments such as mayonnaise, ketchup and mustard with school meals, since some condiments are high in salt, sugar or fat and they add to the cost of meals.

-Federal regulations allow condiments to be served and do not limit their use.
+Federal regulations allow condiments to be served as long as they fit into the dietary specifications for the age/grade group served.
 In fact, the use of condiments will often encourage the consumption of school lunches and breakfasts (e.g., ketchup on French fries or hamburgers, dressing on salads, sugar on breakfast cereals).
 Students are less likely to purchase a meal at school if they are unable to

 "dress" the meal to their liking by using condiments.